Mourinho: Man United lacked balance with attacking line-up

 "They both prefer to play on the left than the right, both playing with another striker through the middle; we lose a point of contact with the midfield that we are used to, with the player playing behind the striker.

-READ MORE: Pogba was different class - Mourinho praises midfielder after impressive comeback
+Mourinho even conceded United were perhaps fortunate to be up at the half, though he took the blame for the system instituted, suggesting his defenders were not to the issue.

-"But, to be honest, Newcastle were probably the [better] team - not in the second-half, but in the first-half - and we felt a bit of instability in our defensive areas.
+"But, to be honest, Newcastle were probably the [better] team - not in the second-half, but in the first-half - and we felt a bit of instability in our defensive areas," Mourinho added.

 "That was clearly not because of the defensive players but because of our balance.
 To play them together gives us things but also takes some things from us."